 The rational of signal amplification of the paired microbial biosensor is based on the much smaller low detection limit (LOD) of LuxR regulator in reporter cells than the phenol responsive DmpR in detectors.

+The properties of each biosensor was investigated

 Figure 2A shows DmpR triggers red fluorescence above 5M phenol while the LOD of reporter cells is approximately 0.05M (Figure 2B) which is hundred times lower than the DmpR case.
 The paired biosensor with equal seed portion of detector and reporter cells clearly higher specific fluorescence than the whole cell biosensor of our previous study [6].
 In order to investigate optimal portion of detector and reporter cells, the inoculation ratio for each cell type was divided into 0, 5, 10, 15, 20 L and added to the culture medium to make up the final 40 L of detector and reporter cell mixture volume in a 1ml LB mediam.
 The cells were treated with the final concentration of 100 M phenol followed by the 15-hour culture at 30°C. Fluorescence strength in the nine different cases were measured and the highest expression of green fluorescence was exhibited by the ratio of 15 L detector and 25 L reporter.
 However, the green fluorescence intensity is not strong enough as we initially expected in comparison with the 1:1 ratio case.
 Considering the red fluorescence from detector cells along with green signal in each cultured mixture, the total signal strength of 15:25 might not be the strongest anymore.
 We discussed this is possibly because the activation time imbalance between DmpR and LuxR of detector and reporter cells, respectively.
 DmpR protein is the sigma-54 factor dependent transcription factor whose activity is elevated upon nitrogen deficiency [16].
 So, in the presence of inducing molecules, the fluorescence signal of detector is expected to increase starting from at the end of exponential phase of cell growth while the LuxR transcription factor in reporter cells is based on sigma-70 which triggers the fluorescence protein expression from at the early stage of cell growth.

 Freeze based decoupling of biosensor growth and reaction